You’ve had a setback that’s knocked the wind out of you.

 Here’s a list of emotional release techniques and tools to consider.

-Part of feeling lost after a loss… is feeling like you don’t belong.
+Part of feeling lost after a new loss… is feeling like you don’t belong.

 Because life is different than before.